rust-trondheim/programs-with-bugs/bug_07_result/README.md

 Developers coming from other languages might call a bunch of functions and methods and wrap them all in a `try`/`catch`.
 Coming to Rust and having to handle Results will feel unergonomic to some, since Rust hasn o `try`/`catch`-mechanism.

-So a typical anti-pattern is either relying on a lot of nested code with `match`es or `if`s:
+So a typical anti-pattern is either relying on a lot of nested code with `match`es or `if`s and "`return`" if you want to short-circuit a function:

 ```rust
 fn read_file() -> () {